What is a Skin Graft in Case of Burns in Turkey & Istanbul?

 - Contamination of the wound.

-- Possibility of a malignant tumor.
+- Possibility of the development of a malignant tumour.

 Like any operation, there is a risk of complications: